-Except for the Tach channel, all of these outputs are ground switched, so you will not be able to see their status with a volt meter.
+Except for the Tach channel and stepper IAC outputs, all of these outputs are ground switched, so you will not be able to see their status with a volt meter.
 Use a small test lamp or test LED connected between 12V and the output, if you are not using them with a solenoid or the actual device you will be driving.

-7.10.10 Output test mode - idle valve
+7.10.15 Output test mode - idle valve